 Required of all borrowers under the federal Perkins, federal subsidized Direct, federal unsubsidized Direct loan, and federal TEACH Grant programs.
 Federal regulations require that you complete loan exit counseling once you graduate, withdraw, or drop below a half-time (6 credits) enrollment level, or in the case of a TEACH Grant once you leave school or are no longer eligible for the TEACH Grant. .
 Exit counseling also helps you understand your borrower rights and responsibilities, as well as providing you tips and information on how to manage your student loans.

 Now that you have decided to borrow, what do all of those terms mean?
 It is important for you to know and understand what they mean to make sure you are an informed borrower.
-For complete lists of loan terms, visit the Get Ready For College site.
+For complete lists of loan terms, visit the Minnesota Office of Higher Education site.

 The Bessie E. Campbell Emergency Loan provides financial assistance to St. Cloud State University students who have unexpected, temporary emergency expenses.
 Allowable expenses include auto repairs, emergency travel, medical expenses, and textbook purchases.